Dawesome101/city-explorer/README.md

 Ver.
 1.0.4 08-23-2022 5:56pm - Changed the search results to query for weather data in addition to the citymap.

 Ver.
-1.0.5 08-23-2022 11:24pm - Handled data transfer and display on the front end as well as passing errors from server to client"
+1.0.5 08-23-2022 11:24pm - Handled data transfer and display on the front end as well as passing errors from server to client

 ## Credit and Collaborations